KetroSithole/Ketro_Sithole_Communication_Logs_Processor/readme.md

 ## 🧹 Data Cleaning & Processing (Python)

-The Python script `analysis_ketro.py` performs the following:
+The Python script `01_data_cleaning.py` performs the following:

 - **Standardizes** timestamps to ISO format (`YYYY-MM-DD HH:MM:SS`)
 - Converts `Channel` and `Status` fields to **lowercase**
 - Drops rows with missing or invalid `CustomerID` and malformed timestamps
 - **Handles missing durations** by converting blanks and non-numeric values to `0`
-- Saves the cleaned data to `KETROM_FINAL.csv`
+- Saves the cleaned data to `cleaned_logs.csv`
-- Summarizes the data and exports insights to `analysis_byketro.json`
+- Summarizes the data and exports insights to `summary_report.json`

 ---